Grants & Prizes

 Students interested in applying can direct questions to the Chair, Ellen Ross.

-Applications must be submitted by 3:00 pm, Friday, April 25, 2014.
-Note: required application form [pdf] is also available in the Religion Department office, Pearson 211.
+Applications must be submitted to the Religion Department Office, Pearson 211, by 2:00 pm, Monday, April 28, 2014.
+Note: required application form [pdf] is also available in the Religion Department Office.

 The Jesse H. Holmes Prize in Religion

 The Jesse H. Holmes Prize in Religion of $300, a gift of the late Eleanor S. Clarke of the Class of 1918 and named in honor of Jesse Holmes, Professor of History of Religion and Philosophy at Swarthmore College from 1899 to 1934, is awarded annually to the student who submits the best essay in a competition judged by the Department of Religion.

 All Swarthmore College students are eligible to compete, and the essays may be on any topic in the field of religion.
 Papers must be typewritten, double-spaced, and should be carefully proofread.
 Papers should normally be between 15 and 30 pages of text.